anikonchuk/anikonchuk.github.io/_posts/2018-10-22-quickandeasyrecipes-_a_rails_app.markdown

 end
 ```

-I also created scope methods that sorted the Recipes by name and by most recently added.
+I also created scope methods that sorted the Recipes by name, by most recently added, and by fewest ingredients.

 ## Issues with a Nested Form